-- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6365 - Use Python's exception handling mechanisms to ensure that only the desired named exceptions are caught and handled. - Ensure that every exception that can be thrown is caught by the appropriate handler.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.36.5. - Ensure that only the desired named exceptions are caught and handled. - Ensure that all other exceptions that can be thrown are caught by the appropriate handler. - Use the assert statement during the debugging phase of code development to help eliminate undesired conditions from occurring. - Ensure that every exception that can be thrown is caught by the appropriate handler.